WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ## Problem Statement

-In many customer support and contact center scenarios, the agent must do more than answer questions naturally.
+In many customer contact center scenarios, the agent must do more than answer questions naturally.
 It must also follow a sequence of required checks, ask specific questions when certain conditions are met, and avoid skipping important steps.

 Examples include: